WAM for Graduates

 At the end of the placement, WAM carries out an evaluation to gather the learning from all parties involved.
 The purpose of the evaluation is to ensure that WAM captures and consolidates the learning from all involved in the programme.

 WAM offers graduates with disabilities and specific learning difficulties the opportunity to gain mentored work placements of up to 6 months with some of Ireland’s biggest employers.
 These graduate placements are paid at the going rate for the positions on offer and provide an excellent opportunity to showcase and develop skills acquired during your education and training.

 WAM placements offer a number of benefits for graduates with disabilities and specific learning difficulties.

-- An opportunity to demonstrate your skills while enhancing career development;
+- The opportunity to demonstrate skills

-- Training prior to the start of all placements, and;
+- Training prior to internship

 What past WAM Mentees have said about their placement: